Videos can only be embedded if 'Functionality' cookies are enabled. Manage Cookies

 Student-centred teaching excellence and international reputation

 Our students bring passion and new perspectives to urgent overlapping questions of environment, security and development.
 Coming from every continent across the globe, they mirror a commitment on the programme to a postcolonial concern for the production of nuanced locally-attuned knowledges that are crucial to envisioning and actioning a better world.
 Students benefit especially from our reputation for providing one-to-one support.
-The programme director and teaching team have received a number of accolades for teaching excellence, including: the NUI Galway President’s Award for Teaching Excellence in 2011; the National Academy Award for the Integration of Research, Teaching and Learning in 2012; and the NUI Galway’s President’s Award for Teaching Excellence in 2018.
+The programme director and teaching team have received a number of accolades for teaching excellence, including: the University of Galway President’s Award for Teaching Excellence in 2011; the National Academy Award for the Integration of Research, Teaching and Learning in 2012; and the University of Galway’s President’s Award for Teaching Excellence in 2018.

 Award-winning programme